Apply Now

 • Understand Globalisation which has become such an omnipresent force on the business environment that even those organisations who do not engage in international trade directly can still be affected by it.

-• It is increasingly important that learners have an understanding of the international business environment to ensure that they can be aware of emerging opportunities and threats for organisations of various size and scope.
+• Understand the importance of the international business environment to ensure that they can be aware of emerging opportunities and threats for organisations of various size and scope.

 [TheChamp-Sharing]